BemwaMalak/mini_full_stack/README.md

    ```

 These commands set up the initial database structure and seed sample data, making the application ready for use.

+## Deploying to AWS EC2

+To deploy this application to an AWS EC2 instance, follow these steps:

+1. **Launch an EC2 Instance**
+   - Sign in to your AWS account and navigate to the EC2 dashboard.
+   - Launch a new EC2 instance using an Ubuntu Server AMI (e.g., Ubuntu 22.04 LTS).
+   - Configure security groups to allow HTTP (port 80), HTTPS (port 443), and custom ports if necessary (e.g., 3000 and 8000).
+   - Generate and download a key pair (.pem file) to connect to the instance.

+2. **Connect to the EC2 Instance**
+   - Open a terminal on your local machine and connect to the instance:

+     ```bash
+     ssh -i /path/to/your-key.pem ubuntu@your-ec2-public-ip
+     ```

+3. **Install Docker and Docker Compose**
+   - Update the package index:

+     ```bash
+     sudo apt update
+     ```

+   - Install Docker:

+     ```bash
+     sudo apt install -y docker.io
+     ```

+   - Enable and start Docker:

+     ```bash
+     sudo systemctl enable docker
+     sudo systemctl start docker
+     ```

+   - Install Docker Compose:

+     ```bash
+     sudo curl -L "https://github.com/docker/compose/releases/download/1.29.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
+     sudo chmod +x /usr/local/bin/docker-compose
+     ```

+4. **Transfer Project Files to EC2**
+   - From your local machine or Github repo, transfer your project files to the EC2 instance using `scp`:

+     ```bash
+     scp -i /path/to/your-key.pem -r /path/to/your-project ubuntu@your-ec2-public-ip:/home/ubuntu/
+     ```

+5. **Configure Environment Variables**
+   - SSH into your instance and navigate to the project directory:

+     ```bash
+     cd /home/ubuntu/your-project
+     ```

+   - Set up the necessary `.env` files as described in the [Environment Variables](#environment-variables) section.

+6. **Run Docker Compose**
+   - Run the following command to build and start the Docker containers on the EC2 instance:

+     ```bash
+     sudo docker-compose up --build -d
+     ```

+7. **Execute Post-Setup Commands**
+   - Follow the [Post-Setup Commands](#post-setup-commands) to initialize the database and seed any necessary data.

+8. **Access the Application**
+   - Visit `http://your-ec2-public-ip:3000` for the client application and `http://your-ec2-public-ip:8000/admin` for the Django admin.

+**Note:** For a production deployment, consider using a reverse proxy (e.g., Nginx) and securing the connection with SSL certificates.

 ## Accessing the Application